colindoyle0000/colindoyle-website/content/torts/scratchpad/_index.md

 This page serves as a kind of blackboard/whiteboard for in-class instruction.
 I will use this page when it would be helpful for students to have text available outside of the slides that I am presenting.

+## February 15, 2023

+In the Vargas family’s home, a power strip manufactured by the Unreliable Breaker Company failed to go off during a temporary short circuit, starting a fire.
+The only person at home at the time was a napping one-year-old, Emily Vargas.
+Her babysitter had briefly left the home to take the family dog for a walk.
+Emily’s fifteen-year-old sister, Lynn Vargas, returned home from school to find a fire consuming the home.
+Seeing that Jennifer was down the street with the dog, Lynn raced inside, grabbed Emily and managed to get her out safely, but Lynn was burned in the process.
+Lynn and Emily’s father, Tito Vargas, then arrived home, saw that his daughters were safe, and ran into the house to try to save his pet parrot.
+He succeeded but also suffered burns in the process.
+Moments later Tatiana Vargas, Tito’s spouse, arrived home.
+Tatiana is your typical absentminded law professor.
+Deep in thought about the viability of assumption of risk as an absolute defense in a comparative negligence world, she didn’t notice the fire, walked in the front door, and was burned.
+At this point, the firefighters arrived on scene.
+A firefighter, Pat Murphy, ran into the house and rescured Tatiana, but he was also burned.

+If Lynn, Tito, Tatiana, and Pat each sue the Unreliable Breaker Company for negligence, would there be any affirmative defenses that the company could assert?
+What would be the differences in the analysis of the applicability of those defenses to each plaintiff?

 ## February 2, 2023

 In both exercises for today, you are a trial court judge in the state of Loyola.